U.S. Roadmap: FINRA, CFP, CPA and Insurance

 If you need to…Best pageWhy

 Stay in the U.S. pathU.S.
-RoadmapBest route when the target role is U.S. licensing or U.S. financial-planning rather than another market.
+RoadmapBest page when the target role is U.S. licensing or U.S. financial-planning rather than another market.

-Compare exact U.S. exam pagesSecurities ExamsBest route when you already know the family or code and want the exact page first.
+Compare U.S. exam pagesFinance exam pagesBest page when you already know the family or code and want the matching page first.

-Compare broad U.S. planning credentialsCFP Board and American CollegeBest route when the real target is CFP, ChFC, or RICP rather than a Series exam.
+Compare broad U.S. planning credentialsCFP Board and American CollegeBest page when the real target is CFP, ChFC, or RICP rather than a Series exam.

-Open the research-supervision route guideSeries 16 Route GuideBest route when the real target is Series 161 and 162 rather than representative or principal licensing.
+Open the research-supervision sequence guideSeries 16 Sequence GuideBest page when the real target is Series 161 and 162 rather than representative or principal licensing.

-Switch to NFA futures or forex routesNFABest route when the real target is Series 30, 31, 32, 34, or the broader futures lane.
+Switch to NFA futures or forex examsNFABest page when the real target is Series 30, 31, 32, 34, or the broader futures lane.

-Switch to a Canada path insteadCanada RoadmapBest route when the target role is CIRO, CSI, RIBO, LLQP, or FP Canada rather than FINRA/NASAA/MSRB.
+Switch to a Canada path insteadCanada RoadmapBest page when the target role is CIRO, CSI, LLQP, RIBO, CAIB, Alberta AIC, or FP Canada rather than FINRA/NASAA/MSRB.

-Switch to the UK CISI path insteadUnited Kingdom RoadmapBest route when the target role is UK advice, operations, or CISI foundation study.
+Switch to the UK CISI path insteadUnited Kingdom RoadmapBest page when the target role is UK advice, operations, or CISI foundation study.

 Typical starting points (U.S.)